Do you know how much money your inventory is making for your shop?

 GMROI (gross margin return on investment) is a percentage that measures your inventory’s return on investment (ROI).
 In other words, for every dollar that you invest in your inventory, how many dollars did you get back?
 To calculate your GMROI, use this formula:

 This percentage helps you determine if the inventory you’re buying is profitable.
 You typically calculate GMROI for each product you sell to see whether or not it’s worth selling at your store.

 To scale your GMROI, consider how you can increase your ROI for the inventory you’re buying.
 That can come in many forms, from increasing how much you charge, to reduce how much you pay for the goods.
 Improving your inventory turnover helps, too.

 Sell-through is the percentage of inventory units sold vs. the quantity available to be sold over a specific timeframe.
 You can calculate your sell-through rate with this formula:

 Why should you measure your sell-through?

 Measuring sell-through is an excellent way to determine merchandise performance.
 It also gives you visibility on how quickly you’re selling a product, which helps you make better purchasing decisions.

 Example: let’s say you just stocked up on some sweaters.
 After calculating your sell-through, you see that you sold 90% of your inventory in one week.
 Use your sell-through percentage to reassess how much of that product you should purchase to meet future demand.

 How you improve sell-through depends on context.
 For instance, unless your objective is to sell out of a product, a high sell-through signals that you need to restock before you run out.

 A low sell-through indicates that a product isn’t selling fast enough and that you need to find a way to sell more.
-That could mean developing a pre-Black Friday promotion, marking the product down or adding other incentives, like buy one, get one specials.
+That could mean developing a promotion, marking the product down or adding other incentives, like a buy one, get one special.